 The purpose of this course is to develop media literate citizens through the examination of the nature, function, history, and effects of mass media.
-Emphasis will be placed on developing a critical awareness of mass media (print media, radio, film, music, television, social media, video games, etc.), advertising, media ethics, and societal impact.
+A primary emphasis will be placed on developing a critical awareness of mass media (print media, radio, film, music, television, social media, video games, etc.), advertising, media ethics, and societal impact.
+MnTC Goals: 5, 9.